EdwardBerman/EdwardBerman/README.md

 ### More Specifically
 +  Point Spread Function Modeling with ShOpt.jl
++  Preparing for measuring LambdaCDM parameters in the COSMOS Field
 +  Thinking of next steps after the recent [Top-Down Synthesis for Library Learning](https://arxiv.org/pdf/2211.16605.pdf) paper

 ## Awards and Funding